iterative/dvc.org/content/docs/user-guide/experiment-management/comparing-experiments.md

 └───────────────────────┴──────────────┴─────────┴────────┴──────────────┴──────────────────┘
 ```

-`dvc exp show` tabulates the experiments only in the workspace and the `HEAD` of
+`dvc exp show` only tabulates experiments in the workspace and in `HEAD`.
-the current branch.
-You can use `--all` flag to show all the experiments in the
+You can use `--all` flag to show all the experiments in the project instead.
-project instead.

 ## Customize the table of experiments